KristianE86/trullekrul/README.rst

    top5001(4e-2,5e-3,0.1,0.3,1   , 2,0.5,0.25,1/10,400,1e-3,'fig2',1.025,5);

-See publications related to WCSMO12 and IMR26 for more detailed descriptions.
+There is an upcoming publication related to IMR26 with more details.